GiuffreLab/kubernetes-librespeed/README.md

 To deploy `librespeed` in kubernetes go to the folder from the cloned repo that has all of the `yaml` manifest files.

-Run the command from that directory
+Run this command from that directory

 ``` shell
 kubectl create -k .